aaronpk/live-chat-overlay/README.md

 ![image](https://user-images.githubusercontent.com/2575698/115710917-e929d780-a340-11eb-9bb8-15dd5e603904.png)

 There are also some options buried in the Chrome extension itself, but those will likey be changing going into the future.
+You can change the color of the message background for example.

 ## Support